ComScore

 1. First, your brows are wiped clean and a lifting solution is applied to relax the hairs.
 Then, a piece of cling wrap is placed over your brows while you let the solution sit for about 10 minutes or more, depending on the thickness of your brows.
 Since my brow hairs are coarse, Dmitrenco let it sit for a few extra minutes.

-2. Next, a fixing solution is applied before the brows are brushed upwards (the same you'd apply a brow gel).
-The cling wrap goes on again for another 10 minutes, while the fixing solution closes the hair follicles and stops them from processing any further.
+2. Next, a fixing solution is applied to stop the hairs from processing any further.
+The brows are then brushed upwards (using the same kind of spoolie brush you'd use with a brow gel).
+The cling wrap goes on again for another 10 minutes, while the fixing solution stops the hairs from processing any further.

-3. Finally, Dmitrenco shaped my brows using tweezers and applied a nourishing cream to give my brows that extra shine.
+3. Finally, Dmitrenco shaped my brows using tweezers and applied a nourishing cream to give them an extra shine.

 a woman after getting brow lamination